alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

 ## Results

 After a couple of fine-tuning training iterations this model scored **99.33% accuracy on the test set**, which is not too bad.
-As there was a total of 12,630 images that we used for testing, apparently there are **85 examples** that the model could not classify correctly — let's take a look at these bad boys!
+As there was a total of 12,630 images that we used for testing, apparently there are **85 examples** that the model could not classify correctly — let's take a look at those bad boys!

 <table border="">
   <caption><b>Remaining 85 errors out of 12,630 samples of the test set</b></caption>